webleon/ASUS-X299-Hackintosh/Custom BIOS Collection/README.md

 # Custom BIOS Collection

 # Introduction
-The Custom BIOS collection folder contains modified BIOS that have custom boot logos and/or other modifications.
-These are separated into different folders with a description of what was modified.
-A guide to create your own boot logo can be located [here](https://climbjoe.tv/how-to-change-your-mainboard-boot-logo-image-to-custom-imac-pro-image-logo/) and tutorial on how to flash [here](https://www.tonymacx86.com/threads/x299-big-sur-support.302143/post-2165360).  **[Use at your own discretion!]**
+The Custom BIOS collection folder contains modified BIOS .CAP files that have custom boot logos and/or other modifications.
+A guide to create your own boot logo can be located [here](https://climbjoe.tv/how-to-change-your-mainboard-boot-logo-image-to-custom-imac-pro-image-logo/) and a tutorial on how to flash the bios is located [here](https://www.tonymacx86.com/threads/x299-big-sur-support.302143/post-2165360).  **[Proceed at your own risk!]**

 # BIOS Collection
 | BIOS Folder | Description | Credits |